 iDEND – intermediate Developmental Delay, Epilepsy and Neonatal Diabetes (the intermediate denotes that the patient does not have epilepsy)

-Glyburide – A type of sulfonylurea pill that has been used for Type 2 Diabetes for over 50 years and is now prescribed for some patients with Neonatal Diabetes who have certain genetic mutations
+Glyburide – A type ofsulfonylurea pill that has been used for Type 2 Diabetes for over 50 years and is now prescribed for some patients with specific forms of Monogenic Diabetes

 Monogenic Diabetes – The umbrella term for all types of diabetes that are caused by a single specific genetic mutation.
 There are several types of Monogenic Diabetes such as Permanent Neonatal Diabetes, Transient Neonatal Diabetes and MODY.
 It is different from autoimmune Type 1 Diabetes, Latent Autoimmune Diabetes in Adults (LADA) and Type 2 Diabetes